 Lafayette Cancer Care administers genetic testing for certain types of cancer.
 These include breast, ovarian, colon, and thyroid cancers.

 Your oncologist will want to monitor your blood cell count often during the course of your treatment.
-For your convenience patients, Lafayette Cancer Care has a laboratory on site.

 Thank you for choosing Lafayette Cancer Care.
 As our patient, you will receive our undivided attention and complete to devotion to your care from the moment you come in for your initial consultation through the moment we declare you are cancer free!